degatchi/Blockchain-Alpha/readme.md

 - Build + ship quick.
 Have a working product w/ a basic UI and work from there.
 - Don't burn out.
 Take breaks + don't work 24/7 bc taking a step back will allow you to take 3 more steps forward and be able to do this more consistently.
 - Community > Product.
 Make sure products are being shipped, etc. However, without a community, the product is non-existent.
 It's much harder to bring back community members then it is to get them.
-- Deliver + be transparent.
+- Be transparent.
 If you need more time to ship, announce that.
 Investors do not want to be left in the dark.
 Not being transparent will deter investors.
-- Underpromise + overdeliver
+- UNDERPROMISE + OVERDELIVER
+- Know what you're talking about to gain confidence of investors
+- Don't bite off more than you can chew (i.e, roadmap)
+- Instead of making a roadmap, have a dev board of what is underdevelopment with no deadline.
+Deadlines cause stress and if not delivered (very possible due to unexpected errors, irl stuff, etc) investors will lose faith.

 ### Expansion
 - Make a payroll system